Traveling to London for the First Time: Tips & Tricks for Your Visit

 Hop-on hop-off buses are extremely popular and are a great way to see the city and major attractions.

 One of my favorite ways to see any city is by taking a boat where possible.
 There are so many boat trip options in London, so you really have no excuse not to see London from the Thames.
-One of the most popular options is hop-on hop-off boat on River Thames.
-It allows you to see many attractions close to the river in an easy way.
+One of the most popular options is the hop-on hop-off boat on the River Thames.
+It allows you to see many attractions that are located close to the river in an easy way.
+If you want to visit Greenwich, the best way to get there is by boat.

 TIP: Hop-on Hop-off bus tickets usually include one FREE Thames River cruise ride and a FREE walking tour.